Darkwing Duck: Dynamite Entertainment

 A new comic book series based on the show, which is written by Amanda Deibert and illustrated by Carlo Cid Lauro instead of the team from the previous comic, began publication at Dynamite Entertainment in January 2023.
 In addition, Dynamite will re-release the original 1991 comic book run.

 Dynamite Entertainment revealed a new comic series in June 2023 featuring Negaduck would be released in September written by Jeff Parker and illustrated by Ciro Cangialosi.

 Dynamite Entertainment announced another comic series in September 2023 featuring the Justice Ducks would be released in December written by Roger Langridge and illustrated by Carlo Lauro.

 Dynamite Entertainment started a kickstarter in June 2024 with the goal of 25k, easily reaching the goal and surpassing it within minutes.
 Reaching 100k pledges before the night was over.
 Selling three omnibuses's featuring the classic Darkwing Duck Comics along with their 'The Justice Ducks' and Negaduck's comics under Heroes and Villains, Cowl and Fowl, and Darkly Dawns the Duck.
 By July 3 with the kickstarter concluded, they had 344k pledged.
-One reward in the 150k stretch goal for backers was a limited edition cover drawn by Tad Stones for a upcoming Darkwing Duck series scheduled for the fall of 2024.
+One reward in the 150k stretch goal for backers was a limited edition cover drawn by Tad Stones for an upcoming Darkwing Duck series scheduled for the fall of 2024.

 Dynamite Entertainment announced November 22, a new run of the Darkwing Duck comic would start February 2025.
 The first issue would start with a Darkwing Duck cover drawn by Tad Stones, followed by being written by Daniel Kibblesmith and drawn by Ted Brandt and Ro Stein.